chrismdp/chrismdp.github.com/_posts/2014-05-07-how-to-decide-whether-a-tool-is-right-for-you.markdown

 [Gary Bernhardt](https://www.destroyallsoftware.com/blog/2014/tdd-straw-men-and-rhetoric) has a point.
 Test speeds do matter - the faster the better.
 Fast tests are a powerful tool.

 [Uncle Bob](http://blog.8thlight.com/uncle-bob/2014/05/01/Design-Damage.html) has a point.
-It's not just about fast tests: seperating concerns in order to promote changeability in code is a useful skill to learn.
+It's not just about fast tests: separating concerns in order to promote changeability in code is a useful skill to learn.

 [Tom Stuart](http://codon.com/how-testability-can-help) has a point.
 TDD is a useful tool because it gives you another client for your code, encouraging us to think harder about what it's doing.